-The entrance and exit slits of the TMc300 can be fitted with either of the following assemblies: fixed, micrometer variable or motorised variable.
+The entrance and exit slits of the M300 can be fitted with either of the following assemblies: fixed, micrometer variable or motorised variable.

-9.2 FIXED SLITS
+10.2 FIXED SLITS

-Where the fixed slit option is purchased, 3 pairs of slits are provided according the required system bandwidth.
+Where the fixed slit option is purchased, 3 sets of slits are provided according to the required system bandwidth.